<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Understanding the Drop Jump Test - The Basics

 The Drop Jump Test is designed to examine athlete reactivity.
-The Drop Jump (DJ) test consists of an athlete standing on a platform behind the force plate(s), stepping off and dropping onto the plates, absorbing the drop and immediately propelling back up into a jump.
+The Drop Jump (DJ) test consists of an athlete standing on a platform behind the force plate(s), stepping off and dropping onto the plates, absorbing the drop, and immediately propelling back up into a jump.
 The Drop Jump (DJ) is considered a fast stretch-shortening movement—when an athlete lands on the platform his eccentric loading phase is accelerated by means of the added force of the drop, and one of the main measures of the test is how quickly the athlete can move from absorption to propulsion.

 drop jump on force plates